Syria general Tlas says seeks to unite opposition

-ANKARA (Reuters) - Brigadier General Manaf Tlas, one of the most senior defectors from President Bashar al-Assad’s rule, met on Thursday with the foreign minister of Turkey, Syria’s powerful neighbor which has a stake in shaping any post-Assad leadership.

-Turkey’s foreign ministry said Tlas had arrived in Ankara and had joined Foreign Minister Ahmet Davutoglu for “iftar”, the meal breaking the day’s fast during Ramadan.
-Tlas appeared briefly with Davutoglu at an official guest house, but made no statement.

-Tlas was earlier quoted as saying he would try to help unite Syria’s fragmented opposition inside and outside the country to agree a roadmap for a transfer of power.
+DUBAI (Reuters) - Brigadier General Manaf Tlas, one of the most senior defectors from President Bashar al-Assad’s rule, said he would help unite Syria’s fragmented opposition inside and outside the country to agree a roadmap for a transfer of power.

 Tlas, speaking in a newspaper interview in the Saudi city of Jeddah, also said he was looking for support from Saudi Arabia and other powers.

-Tlas, a former friend of Assad’s who could play a role in any transition of power, told the paper he “did not leave Syria to lead the transitional period”.
+Tlas, a former friend of Assad’s who could play a role in any transition of power, said he “did not leave Syria to lead the transitional period”.

 “A group (including opposition) from inside and outside Syria should cooperate to accomplish this phase.”